naijnaur93/xv6-labs-2021/README.md

 ##### Solution

-Here's the code about how I handled the page fault in `trap.c:usertrap()`:
+Here's the BUGGY code about how I handled the page fault in `trap.c:usertrap()`

 ```c
 if (r_scause() == 15 && faulting_va < MAXVA &&